reframejs/reframe/docs/overview.template.md

  - Database
    <br/>
    It's up to you to create, populate, and query databases.
+   (You can add API endpoints to the hapi server that Reframe creates.)

 ### Quick Start

 Let's create our first React app.
-For that we create a page by creating a page config and a React component.
+For that we create a page by defining a page config and a React component.

 1. We first create a `pages/` directory: